 What actually determines the degree of severity of amphetamine overdose?
 It is the amount of the drug present in the blood and the brain.
-For example, if you abuse it by injection, the toxic effects are more likely to cause fatalities.
+For example, if one abuses it by injection, the toxic effects are more likely to cause fatalities.

-If you have been abusing it for a long time, you may be able to digest larger doses.
-As a result, you may live without any significant toxic effects.
+If abused for a long time, one may be able to digest larger doses.
+As a result, no significant toxic effects may appear.

 Amphetamine possesses mind-altering properties.
 It does so by changing the levels of chemicals in the brain.
 These brain chemicals, also called neurotransmitters, help communication among the brain cells.
 Moreover, being oil-soluble, it reaches the brain rapidly after eating or injecting.